 Coconut Crème- One Cup of Coconut Cream

 Wash and slice the strawberries so you have an even amount to make sandwiches.
-Spread out strawberries and then take spoon and scoop up the coconut whip cream from the day before and spread mixture evenly on strawberry slices and then put a few chips on the mixture and put another strawberry slice on top creating a sandwich.
+Spread out strawberries and then take a spoon and scoop up the coconut whip cream from the day before and spread mixture evenly on strawberry slices and then put a few chips on the mixture and put another strawberry slice on top creating a sandwich.
 Put desired coconut cream on top of the sandwich with a chocolate chip.
-Place mini cakes on tray and bon appetite!
+Place mini cakes on tray and Bon appetite!

 DISCLAIMER: The nutritional and well-being information on this site is not intended to be a substitute for professional nutritional or medical advice.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical or health condition.
+Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical or health condition.